 For additional details, please refer to http://ifap.ed.gov/eannouncements/080913DirectLoanInterestRate2013t2014Eff070113.html.

-All first year medical students who are receiving aid were invited to attend The Financial Aid Orientation on August 7, 2014.
-Attendance is mandatory.
-Information that was provided to the School of Medicine's Class of 2017 is available in a Powerpoint Presentation.
+All first year medical students who are receiving aid were required to attend The Financial Aid Orientation on August 6, 2015.
+Attendance is mandatory per Marc Kahn, Associate Dean for Student Affairs.

 Direct Deposit is the fastest way to receive your financial aid living expense refund.
 In order to receive a Direct Deposit refund you will have to set it up in Accounts Receivable.
 They are currently developing a new system to handle this function and information will be shared with you when it is available.